parlaynu/sonos-over-vpn/README.md

 * the app only works on wifi networks
 * the multicast service discovery protocol doesn't cross network boundaries
 * the service discovery packets have a TTL of 1
-* return traffic to the app use the app's actual IP address
+* return traffic from the speakers to the app use the app's actual IP address

 The build and operational instructions below address all these issues.